skilld-labs/kaizer/scripts/theme-generator/README.md

 Other solutions are currently unstable.

 We are working on this subject and will try to find a good and simple solution which will make everyone happy.

+## Methodology of doing Storybook

+Storybook is a great specification of the current front-end state on project.
+Even after several years of development if newcomer will join the project - he can just open Storybook to see the latest state of all components.

+We are highly recommending to keep Storybook updated so it should be always aligned with the actual state of Drupal web-site. <strong>Once you lose at least several minor updates - potentially you can lose a whole Storybook.</strong>

+If architecture of some blocks was changed in Drupal, if new features are planning to appear - always provide them in Storybook and then integrate in Drupal.

+### How to split design system on components

+Sometimes designers already can do this job by itself, so it will simplify a bit work for developer.
+However, keep in mind that designer is not Drupal developer.
+If designer have provided a list of components on figma or somewhere else - it doesn't really mean same components should be added in web.
+There is only one important thing for you before creation of components - is <strong>how this component will be integrated in Drupal !<strong>

+Of course there is always common components on any design system, like `checkbox`, `radio`, `logo`, and so on.
+But keep in mind that even component `button` is not so easy to integrate.
+Please [see above](#buttons-and-inputs) to understand why even button.

+Here is several good practices regarding splitting design system on components:
+- Try to use as much as possible same namings from your design system (if your design system have it).
+It's about everything: naming of components, naming of modifiers of components, naming of colors and so on.
+- Don't use unclear namings.
+For example if color name on design is `color-yellow` - ask designer to change such naming on something more neutral and abstract, like `color-primary` for example, or at least `color-1`.
+Same for modifiers - no modifier namings like `button-green`, instead -> `button-primary` or `button-second`, etc.
+- Following naming principal your components will be aligned with design, which will save you a lot of time during development.
+- If your design is not splitted on components, then you have to do it by yourself.
+For that - start to integrate `atoms` first, then more high-level components.
+Even if you are not familiar with Drupal too much - you anyway can integrate simple components like: buttons, icons, texts, form elements, cards, teasers, etc.
+- Don't create monster components with a lot of modifiers.
+Practice shows it will be impossible to support them in future.
+For example if you have two or three similar cards with the only one or two little difference - it can be same component with modifiers.
+But if components requires different markup -> split them on different components.
+- Communicate with the lead back-end developer on the project.
+If you don't clearly understand how exactly you have to split some elements on components from your design - just postpone this subject if no solution at this moment, or just put your component in `uncategorized` folder.
+So later, when back-end developer will start to work on this subject, you all together can re-do such component if need and integrate this in Drupal by the one of available types of integration.

+Normally Storybook is supposed to be finished only when a whole design is embodied in components.

+Here is an example of the tree of components:

+Atoms
+- `a-link-button`
+- `a-text`
+- `a-image`

+Molecules
+- `m-cta-field`
+- - `a-link-button`
+- `m-text-field`
+- - `a-text`
+- `m-responsive-image`
+- - `a-image`
+- `m-card`
+- - `m-responsive-image`
+- - `m-text-field`
+- - `m-cta-field`

+Organisms
+- `o-view-items`
+- - `m-card`
+- - `m-card`
+- - `m-card`

+Templates
+- `t-homepage`
+- - `o-view-items`
+- - `o-something-else`

+Pages
+- Header
+- - `o-some-organisms`
+- Main content
+- - `t-homepage`
+- Footer
+- - `o-some-organisms`

 ## License